WATechnology STOP Wasting Shielding Gas

 Stiffness:

 The amount the beam or tubing will bend is NOT determined by its strength!
 For steel, mild steel with 40,000 psi strength and quenched 4130 with 250,000 psi will bend or defect the same amount!
 That assumes the same size beam or tube, the same wall thickness etc. It is a property of steel called Modulus of Elasticity and all steel is essentially the same!
-It also assumes the beam or tube does not exceed the elastic limit, i.e. the beam will return to its original position when the load is removed.
+It also assumes the beam or tube does not exceed the elastic limit, i.e. the beam will return to its original position when the load is removed, it will not be loaded to the yield strength.
 A higher strength steel will bend more than mild steel before that happens.

 Then why do some folks say 4130 tube is stiffer.
 The structure can be "stiffer" if for example a tube is made larger.
 Since it is stronger it can also be made thinner but then it will bend more!
 There are equations that can predict “stiffness” or how much a given design will bend.
 For example the “stiffness” will increase by the tube diameter cubed (D3)so a little increase in diameter goes a long way in increasing this parameter.